misakimichy/misakikoonce.com/src/markdown-writings/how-to-query-multiple-markdown-files-in-the-same-component-in-gatsby.md

 ---

 ### Intro
 When I was making my portfolio, it took a while to figure out how to query two markdown files in the same component.
-What I wanted to do was passing queried markdown data of writings and projects to the WritingsSection and ProjectSection components in `/pages/index.js` instead of using staticQuery in each of the components.
+I wanted to pass queried markdown data of writings and projects to the WritingsSection and ProjectSection components in `/pages/index.js` instead of using staticQuery in each of the components.

 ### Why was it hard?
 I thought I could get an object with two allMarkdownRemark data objects to add filter of fileAbsolutePath like this: